MoreOhioTrivia

-While you're visiting the high point in Ohio, just down the road in Bellefontaine, you can also view a small section of the very first concrete road made in America.
-Poured over a hundred years ago, the road surrounds the Logan County Courthouse.
 The man responsible for the road was the inventor of Portland Cement, George Bartholomew, who moved to Bellefontaine in 1886.
 Five years later the road was made using his new "cement" product.
 Bartholomew founded the Buckeye Portland Cement Co. where he developed the formula for creating concrete.
-There's a marker honoring George nearby.
+There's a marker honoring George nearby as well as a most unflattering concrete statue of him

-So if you ever get the chance to visit the Bellefontaine area, you can check off a number of high points on your list of trivia: the highest point in Ohio, the shortest street in America, and see what's left of the first, and oldest concrete road in America.
+Bellefontaine has a number of points you can check off your bucket list of things to see: the highest point in Ohio, what's left of the first, and oldest concrete road in America, plus, the shortest street in America.
+I mean why bother?

 In Fremont Ohio at the former home of the oldest son of Rutherford B. Hayes and that is now the Presidential Library of R. B. Hayes, are the former gates used to protect the White House in Washington DC since the time when Ulysses S. Grant was president until 1921.
 In 1921 the gates around the White House had to be replaced when automobiles were becoming more popular around the country.
 The reason the gates had to be replaced is that they were too small.